Adaptive Time Series Reasoning via Segment Selection: Experiments

 \xhdr{Datasets} We evaluate on six time-series reasoning benchmarks spanning diverse domains and question formats: TSQA~\cite{tsqa_dataset}, RCW~\cite{rcw_dataset}, ECG-QA~\cite{ecgqa_dataset}, Sleep-QA~\cite{langer2025opentslm}, TRQA~\cite{trqa_dataset}, and Etiological Reasoning (ETI)~\cite{merrill2024tsandlang}.
 We follow each benchmark’s standard evaluation protocol, applying only minor restrictions for consistency (details in Appendix~\ref{app:datasets}).
 Dataset statistics are summarized in Table~\ref{tab:datasets_overview_full}.

 \xhdr{Baselines} We compare against three families of models that support time-series reasoning.
 (1) Text-based LLMs include GPT-5~\cite{gpt5}, LLaMA-3-8B~\cite{llama3}, Qwen-3-8B and Qwen-3-14B~\cite{qwen3}, which take serialized time series as input.
 (2) Fine-tuned time-series reasoning models include ChatTS~\cite{chatts}, OpenTSLM-Flamingo~\cite{langer2025opentslm}, and ITFormer~\cite{itformer}, which pair a temporal encoder with an LLM backbone.
-(3) Vision-based baselines include Qwen2.5-VL-3B~\cite{qwenvl}, VL-Time~\cite{vltime}, and TimeMaster~\cite{zhang2025timemaster}, which operate on plotted time series.
+(3) Vision-based baselines include Qwen2.5-VL-3B~\cite{qwenvl}, VL-Time~\cite{rcw_dataset}, and TimeMaster~\cite{zhang2025timemaster}, which operate on plotted time series.
 We use Qwen2.5-VL-3B-Instruct as backbone for vision-based models.
+For all fine-tuned baselines reported with a row of "+ SFT" in Table~\ref{tab:multi_task_results}, supervised fine-tuning is performed on the same training data used for the SFT stage of \algoname.

 \xhdr{Implementation \& Evaluation} We demonstrate the \algoname approach using a Qwen3-4B backbone and a 5-layer MLP that encodes patch-based time-series inputs.
 Segment selection is facilitated through a tool-calling mechanism that enables the model to iteratively retrieve temporal segments.
 Training proceeds in two stages: (1) SFT, utilizing LoRA-based fine-tuning on structured reasoning traces that interleave natural language with segment-selection calls (Appendix~\ref{app:sft_cot_data}); and (2) RL, employing full-parameter fine-tuning via our collaborative self-play algorithm.
 Performance is measured using average Accuracy and F1 scores across 8 independent runs per dataset.
 For ARTIST, we maintain fixed temperatures for the reasoner ($0.7$) and controller ($1.0$).
 See Appendix~\ref{app:trainig_details} for comprehensive hyperparameter settings.